Stephanie Bond (author)

-Stephanie Bond, also known under the pseudonym Stephanie Bancroft, is an American born author (March 25, 1965) known for writing commercial fiction novels of romance and mystery.
-She published her first book, Irresistible?, through Harlequin Enterprises in 1997 and a few years later left a corporate computer programming job and began writing full-time.
+Stephanie Bond, also known under the pseudonym Stephanie Bancroft, is an American born author known for writing commercial fiction novels of romance and mystery.
+She published her first book, Irresistible?, through Harlequin Enterprises in 1997 and, a few years later, left a corporate computer programming job to began writing full-time.
 During her career she has written dozens of romance and mystery novels, novellas, and short stories for publishers such as Harlequin, HarperCollins, and Random House.
 In 2011 Bond began self-publishing under her own imprint NeedtoRead Books.
-In 2015 Bond licensed her Body Movers series to Amazon for their Kindle Worlds fan-fiction program; in 2016, Bond also licensed her Southern Roads romance series to Kindle Worlds.
+In 2015 Bond licensed her Body Movers series to Amazon for their Kindle Worlds fan-fiction program.
+In 2016, Bond licensed her Southern Roads romance series to Kindle Worlds and her independently published romantic comedy "Stop the Wedding!" was adapted into a television film for the Hallmark Channel.